diogocavilha/fancy-git/README.md

 1. Change your terminal font to "SourceCodePro+Powerline+Awesome+Regular".
 (It's necessary for rendering the icons properly)
 2. Restart your terminal.

-If you can't find the font, it's still possible to install it manually by running `fancygit configure-fonts`.
+If you can't find the font, it's still possible to install it manually by running `fancygit configure-fonts` or even installing the ttf file placed at `~/.fancy-git/fonts/SourceCodePro+Powerline+Awesome+Regular.ttf`.

-### About
+### Overview

 As a picture is worth a thousand words...